Where it appears in the exam

 ______ spent three years abroad, she found it difficult to readjust to life in her hometown.

 Your brain looks for a temporal connector ('After') because the first action (living abroad) happened before the second (readjusting).
-'After' works grammatically, but Cambridge is looking for the participial reduction: 'Having spent' = after having spent.
+But 'After' as a single word cannot precede a past participle: 'After spent' is ungrammatical (it would need 'After spending' or 'After having spent', two words).
+Since the gap is a single word, the answer is 'Having spent' = after having spent.

 spent three years